 Many homebuyers assume they can do without an attorney.
 Their real estate agent may have told them that all the documents are "pretty standard" and that "you can get an attorney if you wish, but most clients don't bother."
 Both of which may be true - but that still doesn't mean you can rest assured.

 Just because a mortgage or sales document is "standard" doesn't mean the terms may necessarily be to your liking.
 Most legal documents are standard, it's the details you have to watch out for.
 And just because most people don't hire an attorney doesn't mean it's a good choice for you - like what your mother said about everyone else jumping off a cliff.

-Real estate agents may try to quietly discourage clients from using an attorney, because an attorney isn't going to find anything that will speed up the sale, but might find something that could delay it or kill it completely.
-And that's the last thing a real estate agent wants to see, although the better agents will recognize that their long-term success depend on repeat business and referrals from satisfied clients.
+Real estate agents may try to quietly discourage clients from using an attorney because an attorney isn't going to find anything that will speed up the sale but might find something that could delay it or kill it completely.
+And that's the last thing a real estate agent wants to see, although the better agents will recognize that their long-term success depends on repeat business and referrals from satisfied clients.

 An attorney can be particularly useful in reviewing a sales agreement.
 If you're not careful, you could find yourself still committed to the sale even after an inspection turns up serious problems with the property or could lose your deposit if you back out.
 It's always a good idea to make a sales agreement conditional on a review by your attorney, just to protect yourself.

 Examine the deed of sale